By Paul Taylor

-So, for that reason, I’m not really convinced that marine protein can especially help to encourage hair regrowth.
+So, for that reason, I’m not really convinced that marine protein extract can especially help to encourage hair regrowth.
 And this belief is perhaps supported by user experience.

 Like most other hair loss products, reviews are mixed.
 Some people say it helps (and there have been clinical studies which show positive outcomes too).
 But, others say it didn’t help at all (even after six months or more), that they had side effects (which could be a reaction to the shark or shellfish content) and that they wouldn’t recommend it.

 * Important: Anyone allergic to fish or shellfish should not

 food supplements.
 This is especially true of vitamins A and D (both of which are contained in Nourkrin tablets).
 That’s because, along with vitamin E, these fat soluble vitamins can

 slowly accumulate inside your body if you take more than you need (something which will not happen with water soluble vitamins).
 And,

 in excess, side effects and health issues caused by toxicity can then develop.